Rick's Free Auto Repair Advice

 Maximum Alternator Output Only Occurs at high RPMS

-After you start your car with jumper cables, the voltage regulator sees a discharged battery and commands maximum field in the rotor.
+After you start your car with jumper cables, the voltage regulator sees a discharged battery and commands maximum field current to the alternator.
 But at 600 RPM, the alternator can only provide about 1/4th of its rated output.
 Let it idle for a long period and all you’ll do it overheat the rotor windings and burn up your expensive alternator.
-A 110-amp alternator can only output 110-amps at RPMS of 2,500 or more.
-So don’t even think about letting it idle to recharge the battery.

 A battery charger costs $60.
 A new Alternator $600